-13. (a) The examination for Part I shall consist of four written papers, each of which shall be of three hours' duration.
+Scheme of examination for Part I 13. (a) The examination for Part I shall consist of four written papers, each of which shall be of three hours' duration.
 A candidate for Part I shall offer Papers 1, 2, and 3, and either Paper 4(1) or Paper 4(2) as detailed in the supplementary regulations.

-(b) The Examiners for Part I shall take into account coursework prescribed by the Chemical Engineering and Biotechnology Syndicate.
+- (b) The Examiners for Part I shall take into account coursework prescribed by the Chemical Engineering and Biotechnology Syndicate.
 Details of the work required shall be published by Notice in the Department of Chemical Engineering and Biotechnology no later than the beginning of the Full Michaelmas Term preceding the examination.
 The Examiners may require each candidate to submit reports on the coursework undertaken.
-The Examiners may impose such oral or practical tests as they think fit.
+The Examiners may impose such oral or practical tests as they think fit. - 14. (a) The examination for Part IIA shall consist of four written papers, each of which shall be of scheme of three hours' duration.

-Scheme of examination for Part IIA.
+Part IIA.